-The ACI Diploma builds on the ACI Dealing Certificate and the ACI Operation Certificate and is designed to ensure that candidates acquire a superior theoretical and practical knowledge of the foreign exchange and money markets, their related instruments, and the linkages that exist between those markets and the practice of risk management.
-Candidates are expected to have acquired a solid grounding in the core subject areas and have the requisite skills in financial mathematics prior to matriculating for the Diploma.
+The ACI Diploma New Version builds on the ACI Dealing Certificate and the ACI Operations Certificate, being designed to ensure that candidates acquire a superior theoretical and practical knowledge of the foreign exchange and money markets, their related instruments, environment and applications, and the linkages that exist between those markets and the practice of risk management.
+Candidates are expected to have acquired a solid grounding in the core subject areas and have the requisite skills in financial mathematics prior to matriculating for the ACI Diploma New Version.

-The course of study for the ACI Diploma is designed for:
+The course of study for the ACI Diploma New Version is designed for:

-- senior foreign exchange and money market dealers
+- > Senior foreign exchange and money market dealers

-- corporate and bank treasurers
+- Corporate and bank treasurers

-- senior operations staff
+- Senior operations staff